 Understanding the Label ‘State Capitalism’: China’s Economic Development and SOEs

 To understand China’s state-owned sector, let us first discuss the label of ‘state capitalism’.
 Hall and Soskice’s seminal work on varieties of capitalism (VoC) posits that national political economies take two forms: liberal market economies (LMEs) or coordinated market economies (CMEs) (Hall and Soskice 2001, 5-9).
 LMEs take an ‘arm’s length’ approach, basing the economy on competitive market forces.
-In CMEs, firms typically depend more on non-competitive market forces and strategic coordination with other market actors (e.g., government, firm, finance institutions etc) “sets the equilibrium” (Hall and Soskice 2001, 8).
+In CMEs, firms typically depend more on non-competitive market forces and strategic coordination with other market actors (e.g., government, firm, finance institutions, etc.) “sets the equilibrium” (Hall and Soskice 2001, 8).
 VoC theory does not, however, adequately describe Asian economies (see Witt and Redding 2013, 295) and fails to capture aspects of China’s economy, leaving it “hors catégorie” (Zhang and Peck 2016, 59).
-SOEs are one of these aspects, intrinsic and crucial to China’s economy to an extent and with a complexity that is arguably unique even amongst other developmental economies.
+SOEs is one of these aspects, intrinsic and crucial to China’s economy to an extent and with a complexity that is arguably unique even amongst other developmental economies.
 China’s SOEs are at the top of the industrial economic tier list, monopolising key industry segments like energy and resources (ibid, 60), actioning state and party policy objectives and “advancing national interests” (Song 2018, 365; see also Jin et al. 2022, 3).

-Starting in 1978 fundamental economic reforms began to take place under the leadership of Deng Xiaoping, opening up China’s economy and adopting aspects of free market economics.
-However, despite moves towards market liberalisation, China’s industrial policy maintained the promotion of large firms rather than small firms during the economic transition, at odds with established neoclassical free market economics and opposite to approaches seen in the former Soviet Union (Nolan 2001, 3).
-Influenced by what the West did during the industrial revolution and early 19th century – where firms grew strong protected by government policy (ibid, 8-10) – and by Japan more contemporarily – whose firms, supported by policy and central coordination amongst state and business conglomerates, competed directly with these established Western firms (ibid, 10-5) - the party-state actively bolstered large enterprise groups to “challenge the world’s leading industrial enterprises on the ‘global level playing field’ (ibid, 8-16).
-Chinese policy makers were also inspired by similar developmental state approaches seen in Taiwan, Korea, Singapore, and the dominance of large firms in Hong Kong (ibid, 11-4).
-Reforms were trial-and-error, transitioning the economy by “crossing the river by feeling for the stones” (Kroeber 2016, 16) to deliver on economic growth.
-By 1986-7 policy makers began to draft policies that would promote further growth through policies aimed at developing enterprise groups based around SOEs and large firms (Nolan 2001, 18; see also Lin and Milhaupt 2013, 712-3).
+Starting in 1978, fundamental economic reforms began to take place under the leadership of Deng Xiaoping, opening up China’s economy and adopting aspects of free market economics.
+However, despite moves towards market liberalisation, China’s industrial policy maintained the promotion of large rather than small firms during the economic transition, at odds with established neoclassical free market economics and in contrast to approaches seen in the former Soviet Union (Nolan 2001, 3).
+Influenced by what the West did during the industrial revolution and early 19th century – where firms grew strong protected by government policy – and, more contemporarily, by Japan whose firms, supported by policy and central coordination amongst state and business conglomerates, competed directly with these established Western firms, the party-state actively challenged the world’s leading industrial enterprises(ibid, 8-16).
+Chinese policy makers, moreover, were inspired by similar developmental state approaches seen in Taiwan, Korea, Singapore, and by the dominance of large firms in Hong Kong (Nolan 2001, 11-4).
+Reforms were trial-and-error, transitioning the economy like “crossing the river by feeling for the stones” (Kroeber 2016, 16) to deliver on economic growth.
+By 1986-7, policy makers began to draft policies that would promote further growth through jurisdiction aimed at developing enterprise groups based around SOEs and large firms (Nolan 2001, 18; see also Lin and Milhaupt 2013, 712-3).

 The National Champions

 Combined across 1991 and 1997, 120 large enterprise groups in key strategic industries were chosen by the State Council to be trial members of a team of globally competitive national champions (Brødsgaard 2012, 628).
-These national champions received preferential treatment from the state in the form of rights relating to the ability to make investments and engagement in international trade, listing rights on domestic and international markets, rights of capital retention, as well as financial support from state owned banks (Nolan 2001, 18-19).
+These national champions received preferential treatment from the state in the form of rights to make investments and of eligibility to engage in international trade, listing rights on domestic and international markets, rights of capital retention, and well as financial support from state owned banks (Nolan 2001, 18-19).